 Inventory Your Assets

-Start by creating a list of your personality traits, technical skills, industry experience, projects, and accomplishments.
+Start by creating a list of all of your assets including:

 |Loving||Loyal||Manages Time Well|

 |Practical||Presents Self Well||Proactive|

 Technical Skills and Work-Related Processes/Procedures

 These are work related things you know how to do.

 If you were in accounting, you would know about these: month-end and year-end reports, bank reconciliation, general ledger, fixed assets, trial balance.

 Each occupation has its own list of must-know skills.
 You can also check job descriptions to make sure your inventory is complete.

 And if you are missing any in-demand skills, make a note and plan on developing or acquiring those skills ASAP.

 What industries have you been exposed to?
 Your breadth and depth of industry knowledge is what will help differentiate you.
 Create a list of all the industries you feel knowledgeable about.